FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Run with: `python main.py`

 # Changelog
+- v0.23 - option to log to file added, see new logging options in `config.ini`
 - v0.22 - `escape_markdown` moved into a separate `.py` file, it was unused anyway
 - v0.21 - Comprehensive Refactoring and Introduction of Object-Oriented Design
   - Implemented object-oriented programming principles by encapsulating bot functionality within the TelegramBot class.